Top divers join perilous mission to recover Italian tourists’ remains from Maldives sea cave

 By Laura Sharman, CNN

-(CNN) — International cave divers have arrived in the Maldives to step up the search for the remains of four Italians who died while scuba diving in the island paradise, a day after a military officer lost his life in the recovery attempt.
+(CNN) — International cave divers have teamed up with Maldivian experts to recover the remains of four Italians who died while scuba diving in the island paradise.

+The operation resumed Monday following a temporary suspension after a military diver lost his life.

+Five Italians died while exploring the Vaavu Atoll on Thursday, prompting the multinational effort.

 They are Monica Montefalcone, an associate professor of ecology at the University of Genoa; her daughter Giorgia Sommacal; marine biologist Federico Gualtieri; and researcher Muriel Oddenino.

+The group were on a scuba diving expedition aboard the Duke of York vessel, according to Italy’s foreign ministry.

+The Red Crescent offered to provide psychological First Aid to an overall 20 Italians who remained onboard and no injuries were immediately reported, the ministry added.

-The attempt to retrieve their bodies has already claimed another life, underscoring the peril and complexity of the recovery effort.
+The attempt to retrieve the four missing bodies has already claimed another life, underscoring the peril and complexity of the recovery effort.

 Senior military diver Sgt.
 Mohamed Mahudhee, 43, died on Saturday during a second recovery mission into the cave, which at its deepest point is 70 meters (230 feet) below the surface (about as deep as a 20-story building is tall), and 200 meters long.